shichao-an/blog-source/pages/about.rst

 Intro
 -----

-I'm Shichao An and I'm enthusiastic about free and open source software, I like Python, Ruby, and Go.
+I'm Shichao An, an open-source software enthusiast.
+I use Python a lot, but I'm also learning Ruby and Go.
 I am very active on GitHub.
-I regularly use Fedora and OS X as my desktop operating systems, and I also use Ubuntu.
+Although regularly using Fedora and OS X as my desktop operating systems, I play around with Ubuntu on the server side most of the time.

 Interest
 --------